JoshuaWLindsay/JoshuaWLindsay/README.md

 From training and managing employees, teaching math to at-risk students, and fostering children, I love solving problems with and for people.

-I co-created Mayfly, an open-source tool for deploying dedicated user sessions to the browser.
+I co-created Mayfly, an open-source tool for hosting dedicated user sessions in the browser.